CodeWithGamez/website/CodeWithGamez/content/_index.md

 Updates

++ **7/31/20**
+  - Removing replits being embedded from website
+  - New template for lessons

 + **7/29/20**
   - Added last video for chapter 0
   - Chapter 0 done, time for building curriculum for chapter 1